oapi-codegen/oapi-codegen/README.md

 These are the functions which you will implement yourself in order to create a server conforming to the API specification.
-Normally, all the arguments and parameters are stored on the `echo.Context` in handlers, so we do the tedious work of unmarshalling the JSON automatically, simply passing values into your handlers.
+Normally, all the arguments and parameters are stored on the `echo.Context` in handlers, so we do the tedious work of unmarshaling the JSON automatically, simply passing values into your handlers.

 Notice that `FindPetById` takes a parameter `id int64`.
 All path arguments